-All full-time faculty files are located in the Office of the Provost.
-The personnel file contains the Belmont University employment application, official transcripts and copies of faculty contracts, and records of discipline, grievance, appeals of administrative decisions, and certifications of all relevant credential information for the faculty member.
+All full-time faculty files also have personnel files located in the Office of the Provost, referred to here as Provost Personnel Files.
+The provost personnel file contains the Belmont University employment application, official transcripts and copies of faculty contracts, and records of discipline, grievance, appeals of administrative decisions, and certifications of all relevant credential information for the faculty member.